miu007/LiLabNUS/index.md

 {% capture text %}

+We engineer cell fate.
+We reprogram somatic cells to a pluripotent, embryonic-like state.
-We develop stem cell-based embryo models, including blastoids, to uncover the principles of early development.
-By engineering these synthetic structures, we aim to model implantation, lineage specification, and morphogenesis, offering powerful platforms for studying developmental disorders and advancing regenerative medicine.
+We transform stem cells into embryo models to uncover the fundamental principles of early development.
+We also generate functional cell types for applications in regenerative medicine.

 {%
   include button.html
-  link="research"
+  link="Publications"
   text="See our publications"
   icon="fa-solid fa-arrow-right"
   flip=true